Grogs/scala-course-semester4/README.md

 1. Start by adding event listeners to the destination and distance input boxes.
     * Take a look through all the events available and decide which one to use: https://www.w3schools.com/jsref/dom_obj_event.asp
-    * Then you can use the `addEventListener` method on an element to add a new listener.
+    * Then you can use the `addEventListener` method, or setting the on<eventname> field on an element to add a new listener.
     * add a println to verify that they work...

 2. Make them call a new function for the event handlers to call, and call it with both the destination and distance
     * This will allow us to share the code to refresh the search results.
     * add a println to verify that it's called...

 2. Implement to the render function, it should:
     * Fetch the new search results using the Autowire `Client`
         * Use `Client[HotelsService]` to call methods on the HotelsService we implemented a few weeks ago.
         * See the Autowire documentation: https://github.com/lihaoyi/autowire#minimal-example
     * Generate the new table HTML using the `searchResults` template that was refactored out into the shared project.
     * Replace the previous table with the new table.

 4. Remove the Search button, it's not needed anymore!

 ### Exercise 2 - Autocompletion of destinations